Getting a Chlamydia Test

 Most people do not worry about sexually transmitted infections until they develop symptoms but the problem with Chlamydia is that it very often produces no symptoms whatsoever but it can cause quite serious problems if left untreated.
 In women, chlamydia can lead to pelvic inflammatory disease and also infertility.
 Chlamydia is easy to treat and the sooner you receive treatment, the less likely it is that permanent damage will be inflicted.

 If you do not have time to go to a local GUM clinic to get a chlamydia test then you can organise a test online if your local healthcare authority provides this service.
 If they do not, you can buy a chlamydia test from a private healthcare provider.
-We have referenced The GUM Clinic in this post as they appear to be the cheapest and have the proper accreditations.
-This website is also able to arrange treatment should you test positive.
-If you wish to use another online clinic, please choose one that can prescribe medication for you if you test positive as it is a sign that they are proper healthcare professionals.
+Free online services are listed here.